rmalpica/PyCSP/README.md

 # PyCSP
-A collection of tools based on Computational Singular Perturbation for the analysis of chemically reacting systems
+A collection of tools based on Computational Singular Perturbation for the analysis of chemically reacting systems.
+Requires Python 3.6